skilesare/art_and_democratic_hypercatallaxy/book_iii_-_art/art_-_as_desire.md

 ## Statutory Theft

 Prefs can not be traded on the open market.
 Any entity or citizen that schemes to try to lay a claim on the value of prefs or to future revenue from prefs will be guilty of Statutory Theft.
 In a sense, the collected prefs become a part of a person and cannot be sold and no other entity can have dominion over them.
+When we speak of the laborer has having an 'inaliable right to the full output of her labor,' this is what we mean.
+No one can take these prefs from a person and person can no more sell them or give them up than they can their right to life, liberty, and the pursuit of happiness.

-## Modified Bankrupcy
+## Modified Bankruptcy

 Bankruptcy will change slightly.
 All existing capital can be wiped out from an account, but past a certain date, the 'clear out date', the creditors can lay no more claim on new income.
 The creditors can also not take the right to future pref payments.